light.htm

 FLASHGUNS & FLASHBULBS

-Graflex flashguns.
+Graflex Graflite flashgun outfit.
 No capacitors, batteries or holders.
-Lot includes 2 flashguns designed to take the holder with capacitor and battery, 2 extension heads (one with telephoto reflector) designed to run off the main flashguns, and an extra reflector.
+Lot includes 1 2-cell flashgun designed to take the holder with capacitor and battery, 2 extension heads designed to run off the main flashgun, and an extra reflector designed for use with smaller bulbs.
 8 page fold out brochure on the unit, accessories and price list included.
 These use bulbs with screw bases like ordinary lightbulbs, such as #22.
 Below find listed some #22 and some press 40 flashbulbs to fit this flashgun.
 All untested.
+Graflite flashguns utilize a standard 2 prong photo plug.
 All for $150.

 11 #22 flashbulbs.
 These fit the above Graflex flashguns. $25.